 Phrases created using quotation marks can also be incorporated into a search.
 For example, "yellow cab" AND Manhattan is a valid expression.

 Logical operators can also be structured into more complex expressions using parentheses.
-For example, this search returns objects which reference Manhattan and either yellow or green cabs: ("yellow cab" OR "green cab") AND Manhattan
+For example, this search returns objects which do not reference Manhattan but do reference either yellow or green cabs: ("yellow cab" OR "green cab") AND (NOT Manhattan).

-Use the ~ operator at the end of a search term to perform a "fuzzy" match for similar terms in addition to exact matches.
+Use the ~ operator at the end of a search term to perform a "fuzzy" match for similar terms and also exact matches.
 For example, quikc~ would return results for quick and quack.